Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

   * The token must have the scope `https://management.azure.com/.default` or `https://ml.azure.com/.default`, depending on the set of client operation you will execute.
   * [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli) installed.
   * You are logged into your Azure account by running `az login`.
   * Note that if you have multiple Azure subscriptions, the subscription that contains your Azure AI Project resource must be your default subscription.
-Run `az account list --output table` to list all you subscription and see which one is the default.
+Run `az account list --output table` to list all your subscription and see which one is the default.
 Run `az account set --subscription "Your Subscription ID or Name"` to change your default subscription.

 ### Install the package